William Hamling (publisher): First Amendment Supreme Court trials

 Three months later, on Tuesday, March 8, 1971, four officers of three San Diego companies were arraigned on charges that they used the U.S. mail to sell an unauthorized, and allegedly obscene, version of the report of the President's Commission on Obscenity and Pornography.
 The indictments were announced in Washington, D.C., by the current U.S. Attorney General, John N. Mitchell.
 He gleefully announced, "They are the result of a three-month investigation by the Postal Inspection Service and the FBI."

 Named in the original anti-Illustrated Report indictments were Greenleaf Classics, Inc., Library Services, Inc., and Reed Enterprises.
 Twenty of the indictment charges dealt with violating postal laws by mailing obscene books and advertisements, and the final one was a count of conspiracy to violate the laws.
 Hamling, Greenleaf, and Reed were also charged with two counts of shipping obscene matter by truck from San Diego to Dallas.
 The indictments were reported in the Sunday, March 6, 1971, edition of the San Diego Union newspaper.

 Of the 21 indictments that were handed down they were only convicted on those pertaining to mailing an advertising brochure (plus the one conspiracy count).
-Hamling, to his great good character, stood up in court and testified that he—and he alone—was the only one who knew about this brochure, that he personally created it, and he had it mailed out under his command.
+Hamling stood up in court and testified that he — and he alone — was the only one who knew about this brochure, that he personally created it, and he had it mailed out under his command.

-However, Hamling standing up and taking the fall was not enough, and they all were still convicted.
-Hamling received a four-year regular adult sentence.
+However, Hamling standing up and taking the fall was not enough and they all were convicted.
+Hamling received a four-year sentence.
 Earl Kemp received a sentence of three years and one day.
 The report as published by Greenleaf was not found to be obscene.
-Nonetheless, on the other hand the brochure was found to be clearly obscene by the jury.
-Of some note, Earl Kemp was in Europe at the time Hamling created and mailed the ad brochure.
+The brochure was found to be obscene by the jury.
+Earl Kemp was in Europe at the time Hamling created and mailed the ad brochure.

 On June 21, 1973, following the Supreme Court of the United States decision in Miller v.
 California, 413 U.S. 15, Hamling immediately ceased publishing works with pictorial content and withdrew from the marketplace vast numbers of such books which had been distributed prior to that date.
 The pictorial books which were withdrawn from the market had a retail value of approximately $900,000.

 On Monday, June 24, 1974, the Supreme Court of the United States, after Greenleaf lawyer Stanley Fleishman argued to overturn the Greenleaf conviction, in a 5–4 ruling, upheld the lower courts' verdict.
 "It's hell to go to jail knowing I'm an honorable man," said Hamling to Los Angeles Times newspaper reporter Gregg Kilday in an interview following the Supreme Court announcement.